semihgunel/PyBundleAdjustment/README.md

 ```

 points2d is a numpy array with shape T x J x 2.
-All units are in pixels. calib is a nested dictionary.
+All units are in pixels. calib is a nested dictionary where keys are camera id's, indexed starting from 0 up to n_cameras-1.
+values are another sets of dictionaries with keys  "R", "tvec", "intr", "distort"

 ```python
 calib = {0: {'R': array([[ 0.90885957,  0.006461  , -0.41705219],